 in Lehigh Valley, PA

 Each summer, Bethlehem comes alive as the tradition of Musikfest returns to the city.
+After a hybrid virtual 2020 Musikfest, Musikfest is back and in-person for 2021!
 The festival kicks off on the first Friday of August and continues for 10 consecutive days packed with music, food, and plenty of fun for all ages.
 Your first time attending the ‘Fest can sometimes be a bit overwhelming.
 We’ve compiled some tips for a happy Musikfest experience, including must-see artists, eats, guides to parking, and even where to take a potty break.

 Ready to start planning your visit?
 Jump to sections below to learn more about Musikfest:

 Named twice the No. 1 Music Festival in North America by the USA Today/10Best readers’ poll, Musikfest features hundreds of performances on stages (referred to as ‘platzes’ to pay homage to the city’s Germanic heritage) throughout Bethlehem over 10 days.
 This year's festival runs August 6–15, 2021, with a special preview night starring Darius Rucker on Thursday, August 5, 2021.

 The festival is spread throughout the city of Bethlehem, on the north side covering the Historic Moravian District and on the SouthSide at the SteelStacks in the SouthSide Arts District.
 It's easy to get overwhelmed when looking at all that's going on, but you'll find fun tucked around every corner.
 We recommend that first-timers to Musikfest spend some time getting lost as you wander through the festival grounds.
 Don't miss award-winning food vendors, local craft vendors, artists at work, and hands-on art activations that are spread throughout the festival.